connexcs/docs/docs/anyedge/anyedge.md

 ## AnyEdge Setup

 ### Configure AnyEdge
-Click the :material-plus: to set the following:
+Click the :material-plus: button to set the following:

 + **User Account Control (UAC) Test (NAT)**: Select the method used to detect whether NAT is in use.
 See [**Far-End NAT Traversal**](https://docs.connexcs.com/anyedge/anyedge/#far-end-nat-traversal) for details.
 + **Algorithm**: How to distribute calls.
 See [**Inbound Proxy / Dispatcher / Load Balancer**](https://docs.connexcs.com/anyedge/anyedge/#inbound-proxy-dispatcher-load-balancer) for details.